aws-samples/aws-do-eks/Container-Root/eks/deployment/horizontal-pod-autoscaler/custom-metrics-autoscaling/README.md

 <br/>

 We have one system node, one service pod and 0 requests per second.<br/>
 Note: If you are running the experiment for the first time, the requests-per-second panel may display “no data available”.
 This is expected.
+You may proceed to the next step to allow a few minutes for data to be collected.
+If the panel is still blank, plese click on the data label at the bottom of the panel to ensure the series is displayed.
+If there is still no data, please edit the panel and review the prometheus query in code or builder mode to ensure that it returns rate data.

-## 3.7.
+## 3.6.
 Deploy load generator

 ```bash
 kubectl apply -f ./load-generator.yaml